Long-term care insurance: Benefit eligibility and deductibles

-LTCi in Germany
+Germany

-In Germany there are two different kinds of care insurance: mandatory care insurance and voluntary, private care insurance.
+Germany has two different kinds of longterm care insurance: a mandatory care insurance and a voluntary, private care insurance.
 The German laws oblige the people to have a basic care insurance.
 It is one of five mandatory insurances, the others are health, accident, unemployment and pension insurance.
 As usual in the German public insurance system costs are evenly split between employers and employees.

 There are three types of private care insurance: